Ad Agency Services & Roles

 Not everything is instantly measurable, but everything should be intentional.

-Let’s look at a hypothetical scenario.
-A company has a solid service, but their website looks like it was built in 2014.
-Their messaging is vague (“We do excellence!”), and their ads are generic stock photos.
+Let’s run a quick hypothetical.
+A company has a solid service—but their website looks like it hasn’t been touched since 2014.
+Their messaging is vague (“We do excellence!”), and their ads look like every other stock-photo campaign on the internet.

-They decide to run paid ads anyway because they need leads.
-Traffic increases, but conversions don’t.
+They’re hungry for leads, so they run paid ads anyway.
+Traffic goes up.
+Conversions don’t.
 They burn $10,000 and blame the ads.

-A good agency like Mighty Fine Co. would tighten the sequence, such as:
+A good agency like Mighty Fine Co. tightens the sequence:

-Align the brand identity so it builds trust instantly.
+- Align the brand identity so trust is immediate.

-Rebuild the landing page experience so it’s fast, frictionless, and corresponds to the ad copy.
+- Rebuild the landing page experience so it’s fast, frictionless, and matches the ad promise.

-Launch motion and paid creative that is actually built for the funnel.
+- Launch motion + paid creative that’s actually built for the funnel.

-The spending might be the same, but the system is different.
-That’s how you stop guessing and start scaling.
+The spend might be the same—but the system is completely different.
+That’s the shift from guessing to scaling.

 How to Choose a Good Agency